Welcome to RETRO, my personal take on the Forth language. This

 RETRO provides three primary combinators for use with

 conditional execution of quotes.
-These are choose, if,
+These are choose

-and -if.
+and -if

-choose takes a flag and two quotes from the stack.
+takes a flag and two quotes from the stack.
 If the

 flag is true, the first quote is executed.
 If false, the